 - Close the lid of the jar and store it somewhere at room temperature for 3-4 weeks.

-- On the end of the third week, test one by boiling it for 20-30 minutes.
+- At the end of the third week, test one by putting it in a small pot, add water and bring it to boil.
+Boil for 10-12 minutes covered at low heat.
 If you are satisfied with the saltiness, then boil the rest.
 If not, then leave for another week.

 - Mark the salted eggs and refrigerate up to a month.